 That morning I just started the walk relaxed.
 I made sure I left on time so I had the whole day to cover that 8 hour walk and 1600 meter ascent.
 Around 8.15 am I walked away from Seeboden.

 The day before I had seen where the starting point was, at the Miltstätter See and since just before the path turned left I didn’t walk all the way to the official starting point that morning.
-I walked with the lake to my right.
+I started that morning hiking in Austria on the Alpe Adria Trail with the lake to my right.
 After a while it turned left and I crossed the main road to Miltstätt and went into the mountains.
 Now it was really going to happen, the ascent started!

 It was already nice and warm and what always happens when you start walking, or ascending, your heartbeat goes up and you start to sweat.
 I walked slowly but steadily on a kind of forest path along a stream which made for a nice cool breeze.

 Shortly after that I came out of this beautiful piece and walked on country roads and beautiful paths.
 I took a short break in the town of Tangern.
 It was quite warm but also quite early, so I didn’t go to the restaurant to have a cappuccino but sat on a bench drinking some water.

 After this the walk continued upstairs and at half past 12 I reach Pichlhutte.
 I decide to take a break there and have lunch right away.
 Like every break I take off my shoes and because I was sweating I first choose a spot in the shade.
 Soon it gets too chilly for me, I am already at 1336 meters and the wind is already nice and fresh.

 Luckily I can still move to a sunny spot on the beautiful terrace they have with a view of the surroundings.
 I order a strammer max, I can use the large double sandwich with 3 eggs and tomato and meat.

 Break at Pichlhutte – #AATRAIL